 School has been underway now for a month, and already we have had some great events and opportunities at Horseheads Intermediate School.
-We kicked off our school year with a Pep Assembly at the end of the first week that focused on the 'Top 10 Things You Need to Know About the Intermediate School.'
+We kicked off our school year with a Pep Assembly at the end of the first week, which was a Family Feud format.
 It was a powerful event where we shared the exciting opportunities we offer, and I challenged all students to show up to school every day ready to do their best with a Growth Mindset!

 Our Open House was well-attended back on September 12th.
 The Ice Cream Social was a great success thanks to well-behaved students, the PTO, parent volunteers, and the Horseheads Youth Bureau.
 The students also took advantage of all the good deals at the PTO sponsored Scholastic Book Fair.
 Thanks again to all of the parents who donated their valuable time toward organizing and managing the book fair.
-Students also saw a 3-screen character show by Camfel Productions about how to view people for what they have on the inside, not what they look like on the outside.
-It has been an exciting first month of school for students, parents, and staff!
+Students also saw a 3-screen character show by Camfel Productions about how to be reliable and dependable.
+Joe Trionfero shared his Show of Love performance about kindness and respect.
+It has been an exciting first month of school for students, staff, and parents!